This post may contain affiliate links. Please read my terms & conditions for more info.

 Give Experience Gifts instead of Things

-Gifting an experience rather than an actually present is about as zero waste as you can get.
+Gifting an experience rather than an actual present is about as zero waste as you can get.
 There are lots of companies online that offer all sorts of experiences.
 In previous years I have bought a virtual reality session for my nephew, singing lessons for my sister and a vineyard tour & tasting day for my Father.

 My favourite place to purchase experience gifts is *Groupon UK.
 They have some amazing deals.
 We’ve bought all sorts from there before including short breaks away, courses and spa days.